A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Methodology

-As expected, $\hat{T}_i$ will resemble $\tilde{T}_i$ in large extent as long as the latent factors and factor loadings can be estimated with certain accuracy.
-Based on this rationale, we adopt the procedure of \cite{Storey:Taylor:Siegmund:2004} for testing \eqref{2.5}, which is less conservative than the method of \cite{Benjamini:Hochberg:1995} and was shown to be valid under a very general weak dependence structure.
-Specifically, for a pre-chosen level $\alpha$ and a tuning parameter $\lambda \in [0,1)$, a data-driven threshold for the $p$-values is determined by
+As expected, $\hat{T}_i$ will resemble $T_i^o$ to a large extent as long as the latent factors and factor loadings can be estimated with certain accuracy.
+This, together with the weak dependence structure among $T_i^o$s, motivates us to test \eqref{2.5} using the procedure of \cite{Storey:Taylor:Siegmund:2004}, which is less conservative than the method of \cite{Benjamini:Hochberg:1995}.
+Specifically, for a pre-chosen level $\alpha$ and a tuning parameter of $\lambda \in [0,1)$, a data-driven threshold for the $p$-values is determined by

 where $\widehat{ \mathrm{FDR} }_{\lambda}(t)$ is a point estimate of $\mathrm{FDR}(t)$, which is given by